 Melinda Willis graduated from South Australian School of Art, the University of South Australia in 2008.
 During this time she developed an interest in investigating the effect of reflection in glass in the urban landscape.
 Her work was selected for inclusion as a finalist for the international Bullseye E-Merge competition in 2008 and in 2009; her work entitled Within/Without was selected for the international peer reviewed journal, New Glass Review.
 After graduating from the South Australian School of Art she relocated to Canberra to undertake Honours at the Australian National University where she graduated with First Class Honours and was awarded the 2010 Canberra Glassworks Residency Award and the 2012 Thomas Foundation Artist in Residency Award.

-She has taught in her field of kiln formed glass and cold working techniques across the world over the last 20 years.
+She has taught in her field of kiln formed glass and cold working techniques across the world over the last 25 years and is a regular teacher at Canberra Glassworks.
 Kirstie’s work has been acquired for collections in Australia and overseas such as the National Gallery of Australia and the Victoria and Albert Museum, London.

 Few artists have had such a broad and clear impact on the development of a medium as Klaus Moje has had on kilnformed glass.
 In 1983, Moje founded what would become Australia’s premier centre for talent in glass art: the Glass Workshop at the Canberra School of Art, Australian National University.
 Since then, Moje has received the Rakow Commission from the Corning Museum of Glass, along with Lifetime Achievement Awards from UrbanGlass and the Glass Art Society.
 His work is represented in dozens of public collections in Europe, Australia, Japan and the United States.
 Moje’s art has been the subject of major museum retrospectives that have toured Germany, Australia and the United States in 1995, 2008 and 2009.